 Also, data points from different sources have varying methodologies.
 You may be unable to draw precise comparisons to answer your business questions strategically.

-Furthermore, simple syndicated market research helps find the story behind public data, which gets your brand ahead of the pack.
+Furthermore, pure syndicated market research helps find the story behind public data, which gets your brand ahead of the pack.

 By now, the key theme in this article about changing times and audiences should be apparent.
 Even in a legacy, non-digital world, market research should be ongoing.
 Sadly, companies often stop at market research before the release of a product or only touch on audiences for initial reactions.